sean-techie/requirement-analysis/README.md

 # Types of Requirements

 # Functional Requirements
 -This describes what the system should do.
 # Examples:
-User authentication
+-User authentication
-property search
+-Property search
-booking system
+-Booking system
-user registration
+-User registration

 # Non-funtional Requirements
 - This describes how the system should perform.
 # Examples:
-Performance
+-Performance
-security
+-Security
-scalability
+-Scalability
-usability
+-Usability
-reliability
+-Reliability